-During all phases of the development weed control will be based on data collected from survey and inspections of the Project construction sites.
-Targeted weed control measures for any recorded outbreaks of Priority Weeds, WONS, or HTWs will be implemented within a fortnight of discovery.
+Targeted weed control measures for any recorded outbreaks of Priority Weeds, WONS, or HTWs will be implemented upon discovery as soon as is practicable.
 The aims of weed treatment include:

-- Apply weed treatments to all mapped weed infestation areas - Reduction in weed distribution by at least 50% in mapped infestation area - No increase in the presence of weeds which were occurring prior to the development - Weeds would be treated in line with advice from the consulting ecologist or WeedWise.
+- Apply weed treatments to weed infestation areas - Weeds would be treated in line with advice from the consulting ecologist.
 The introduction and spread of weeds via vehicles and plant will be controlled by the Vehicle Hygiene Procedure provided in Section 7.9.1.

-7.9.4 Herbicide Application Record
+REVISION NO: H ISSUE DATE: 14/01/2024 PAGE 72 OF 118 7.9.4 Herbicide Application Record